lucasteles/ModelViewBinder/README.md

    binder.AutoFillSourceWhenTargetChanges = false;
 ```

-For targets derivated of Windows.Form.Control, you dont need to implement ITargetWithEnabled, the methods `EnableAll` and `DisableAll` will recognize the Control and change properly the Enable property
+For targets derivated of Windows.Form.Control, you dont need to implement `ITargetWithEnabled`, the methods `EnableAll` and `DisableAll` will recognize the Control and change properly the `Enabled` property